 How long does the process take?

-On average it can take four to six months from your initial enquiry to being approved as a foster parent.
+On average it can take four to six months from your initial enquiry to being approved as a foster carer.

 How many children can I foster?

 Most families at Channels & Choices are approved to care for 1 or 2 children although we do have some families approved for 3.
-Your approval would depend on the space in your home as each child would require their own bedroom (unless they are same sex siblings)
+Your approval would depend on the space in your home as each child would require their own bedroom.

 Is there an age limit to Foster?

-Can I foster if I am Single or Gay?
+Can I foster if I am gay, bisexual or transgender?

 Can I foster if I have a criminal conviction?